-Cook in Bulk
+Slash Holiday Grocery Bill – Cook in Bulk

-There’s no need to stuff the rest of that fabulous chili down your throat just because it go bad.
+There’s no need to stuff the rest of that fabulous stew down your throat just because it’s going to go bad.
 Decide to make double and freeze the other half – you will then have more incentive to leave enough to freeze than to eat too much – overeating is not the way to save on groceries.

 Stick to Your List

 You wrote it up for a reason, then you need everything on it.
 Everything else you desire to have is a luxury that you don’t need that is just designed to tempt you to spend more.
 Even if it sounds like a bargain it’s not unless you truly need it!

-Unless you truly forgot to add it to your list and you will be consuming it as one of your staple food items then purchase it.
+Unless you truly forgot to add it to your list, and you will be consuming it as one of your staple food items then purchase it.
 But not if it’s some exotic spice or delicacy for some new recipe you read in the latest ‘Oprah’ magazine.
 Trust me, no one will even realize it’s missing!

-Around the holidays we’re tempted to eat fast food or ready made food because we’re tired of shopping and cooking and focused on the ‘main’ holiday meal and all that goes into it so we want a short cut and a break from all the other meals.
+Around the holidays we’re tempted to eat fast food or ready-made food because we’re tired of shopping and cooking and focused on the ‘main’ holiday meal and all that goes into it so we want a short cut and a break from all the other meals.

 Just plan a few easy one pot meals in advance.
-Purchase real vegetables and real meat (preferably chicken or turkey), or make vegetarian stews and learn how to convert these into delicious meals that will feed a crowd.
+Purchase real vegetables and real meat (preferably chicken or turkey) or make vegetarian stews and learn how to convert these into delicious meals that will feed a crowd.
 Supplement with inexpensive breads, easy side dishes and have others help out!

 Too many people buy ready-made or frozen meals, get expensive take out that just adds to your budget.
 Pizza is expensive!
 That’s not how to save on groceries!
 You will be surprised at how much you enjoy creating your own meals and how many one pot variations of meals you can make rather than resurrecting a store bought meal in a microwave oven or spending another $100 or more on delivery for a family.

-Another thing you can do which is my favorite is to have family and friends chip in with an old fashioned ‘pot luck’ Holiday meal.
+Another thing you can do which is my favorite is to have family and friends’ chip in with an old fashioned ‘potluck’ Holiday meal.
 This is a fabulous way not only to take the pressure off you and your family but to save expenses and sample up an enormous amount of wonderful different dishes from everyone!

-Be Prepared to Substitute
+Slash Holiday Grocery Bill – Be Prepared to Substitute

 While you’re thinking of preparing a meal for which you don’t have the ingredients at home, you must see if those ingredients can be replaced by others that you will find in your kitchen.
 This way you won’t go out to the store to buy any more ingredients.
 This will help you save money and space in your pantry.